Welcome! This article is about quit claim deeds AND probate law. If this isn’t exactly what you were looking for, then choose one:

 Recording a deed does not in and of itself have any bearing on the validity of the execution of the deed.
 However, it does preserve the proper chain of title and leaves a rebuttable presumption that the grantee of the deed has some right or interest in title to the property.

-Again, if the property was validly transfered by a properly executed deed before the death of the decedent, it’s probably not subject to Florida Probate.
+Again, if the property was validly transferred by a properly executed deed before the death of the decedent, it’s probably not subject to Florida Probate.

 Unsure?
 Contact your local title company or contact us.